Is Genesis Framework the right choice for your online presence?

 And while with the first chice, you still have a functional theme, this option is better for those who are thinking of hiring a designer to customize the looks.

-But it’s good news if you don’t want to spend money on a custom design since the Genesis marketplace offers a solid selection.
+But the good news is you don’t need to spend money on a custom design since the Genesis marketplace offers a solid selection.
 The variety of themes is pretty good.

 If you go to the Shop for Themes page, you get to find the theme that best suits you by choosing a category (e.g. business, ecommerce, photography, etc.), then choosing the theme features and the layout (e.g. one column, two column, three column).

-As of now there are 43 themes and chances are with a bit of searching around, you are sure to find the one you are looking for.
+There are several themes available and chances are with a bit of searching around, you are sure to find the one you are looking for.

 2. Fast and Helpful Support Team